ChinmayaKU-git/Resoenance-Quiz/README.md

 Follow the format of the quiz question images and answers just like in the given images 'qns'&'ans'.

-If you know the coding stuff then youre free to change the stud :))
+If you know the coding stuff then youre free to change the stuff :))